CheckedIn-Africa/Address-Book/README.md

 - **Flexible Address Types**: Handles both flats (apartments) and non-flat addresses (houses).
 - **Human-Readable Format**: Generates shortCodes like `NL 5SU123 W`, making it easy to interpret.
 - **MongoDB Integration**: Store generated address codes and their corresponding details.
+- **Blockchain Integration**: Deploy and manage smart contracts for address verification.
 - **Dockerized Setup**: Easy to deploy and set up the application using Docker.

 ---